 arts education in our schools, much of the information can be adapted for community theatre.

-"Advocacy Basics for Performing Arts Organizations," a Web resource from the American Arts Alliance.
+"Advocacy Basics for Performing Arts Organizations," a Web resource from the Performing Arts Alliance.

 The National Assembly of State Arts Agencies.
 State arts agencies increase public access to the arts and work to ensure that every community in America enjoys the cultural, civic, economic and educational benefits of a thriving arts sector.